flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 )
 ```

-However it's rarely needed to create a custom `TextScaler` subclass.
+However, it's rarely needed to create a custom `TextScaler` subclass.
 `MediaQuery.withNoTextScaling` (which creates a widget that disables text scaling
 altogether for its child subtree), and `MediaQuery.withClampedTextScaling` (which
 creates a widget that restricts the scaled font size to within the range